ibliskavka/bliskavka-com/source/_posts/synth-cdk-to-cloudformation.md

 ## CloudFormation Parameters and Tokens

 The other major requirement for portable apps is CloudFormation Parameters.
 So far, we have passed in our `client` name as a string.
-This is very convenient for CDK deploys so we want to keep this format, but lets rewrite our stack to use CloudFormation parameters so that we can have a deploy-time parameter.
+This is very convenient for CDK deploys so we want to keep this format, but let's rewrite our stack to use CloudFormation parameters so that we can have a deploy-time parameter.

 ```typescript
 export class MyProduct extends Stack {